 Kathryn's and Craig’s families were probably connected way back.

 Seems only fitting that good friends Kathryn and Craig had ancestors who lived in the same small community.
 Let's hope Craig and Kathryn have much better luck, because unfortunately, their ancestors had quite a tragic ending.
 In 1760, Calhouns and Norrises were living in Abbeville District, South Carolina, when a Cherokee attack known as the Long Cane Massacre occurred.
-Among the casualties were Craig’s 8th great-grandmother, Mary Winifred (Patrick) Norris who moved to the area where her son Robert (Craig’s 8th great-uncle) lived when her husband John I died.
+Among the casualties were Craig’s possible 8th great-grandmother, Mary Winifred (Patrick) Norris who moved to the area where her son Robert (Craig’s possible 8th great-uncle) lived when her husband John I died.
 Catherine (Montgomery) Calhoun, grandmother of VP John C. Calhoun who also died in the massacre, is a direct ancestor of Kathryn’s.

 There was some sewing and law skills in the family tree.

 Much of Craig’s storyline this season has centered around his sewing, but looks like he wasn’t the first in his family.
 Although not related by blood, his paternal grandmother considered her step-father, Charles Littleton Mills, her father in all records.
 Clearly, he left a lasting impression and was her family.